 What happens next?

 A Carer’s Assessment Officer from Wigan and Leigh Carers Centre will contact you to make an appointment with you.
 They will discuss your caring situation with you to find out what help you need, if any, to look after the person you are caring for (such as respite care).
 Assessments usually last at least an hour and can be held at a time that suits you.
-Your Carer’s Assessment can take place at the Carers Centre, or over the phone if you prefer.
+Your Carer’s Assessment can take place at the Carers Centre, over the phone, at your home or at a community venue – it is your preference.
 If you would like to discuss your accessibility needs, please call 01942 705959 or email: firstname.lastname@example.org.

 If you wish, you can ask a friend or representative to be with you for your assessment, and you are also entitled to a written copy of your Carer’s Assessment.